UF-SAMM-Lab/scaled_follow_joint_trajectory_controller/README.md

     overrides: ["ovr1", "ovr2", "ovr3"] #optional (default= [speed_ovr,safe_ovr_1,safe_ovr2])
     goal_tolerance: 0.001 # optional (default=0.001). it you be a scalar or any array with a value for each joint
     path_tolerance: 0.001 # optional (default=0.001). it you be a scalar or any array with a value for each joint
+    check_tolerance: true # optional (default=true). if true, goal ends when the joint states and targets are in tolerance.
+Use false if there is a compliant controller in the loop.
 ```

 Scaled_fjt_controller is continuosly evolving.
 If you find errors or if you have some suggestions, [please let us know](https://github.com/JRL-CARI-CNR-UNIBS/online_replanner/issues).